 Regulations relating to capital planning, regulatory reporting, stress testing and capital buffer requirements applicable to firms like us are presently subject to rule-making and potential further guidance and interpretation by the applicable federal regulators.
 We will continue to evaluate the impact of these and any other prudential regulatory changes, including their potential resultant changes in our regulatory and compliance costs and expenses.
-For additional information, see "Business - Regulation and Supervision" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our 2021 Form 10-K.
+For additional information, see "Business - Regulation and Supervision" in our 2021 Form 10-K and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our Form 10-Q for the period ended March 31, 2022.

-Table 3 below presents the U.S. Basel III Standardized capital ratios for CFG and CBNA as of December 31, 2021.
+Table 3 below presents the U.S. Basel III Standardized capital ratios for CFG and CBNA as of March 31, 2022.
 All ratios remained well above the U.S. Basel III minimums.
-Refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our 2021 Form 10-K for additional information related to the calculation of our capital ratios.
+Refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our Form 10-Q for the period ended March 31, 2022 for additional information related to the calculation of our capital ratios.

 Table 3

 Citizens Financial Group, Inc.

-Required Minimum plus FDIA Required Well-Capitaliz Required SCB for Non-Leverage Minimum for Purposes of Pror Ratio Ratios (1) Corrective Action (2)
+Ratio Required Minimum plus FDIA Required Well-Capitaliz Required SCB for Non-Leverage Minimum for Purposes of Pron Ratios (1) Corrective Action (2)

-CET1 capital 9.9 % 7.9 % N/A
+CET1 capital 9.7 % 7.9 % N/A

-Tier 1 capital 11.1 9.4 N/A
+Tier 1 capital 10.9 9.4 N/A

-Total capital 12.7 11.4
+Total capital 12.5 11.4 N/A

-Tier 1 leverage 9.7 4.0 N/A
+Tier 1 leverage 9.6 4.0 N/A

-Citizens I Bank, National Association
+Citizens E Bank, National Association

-Required Minimum plus FDIA Required Well-Capitalized Required CCB for Non-Leverage Minimum for Purposes of Promp Ratio Ratios (1) Corrective Action
+Ratio Required Minimum plus FDIA Required Well-Capitalized Required CCB for Non-Leverage Minimum for Purposes of Promp io Ratios (1) Corrective Action

 CET1 capital 10.7 % 7.0 % 6.5 %

 Tier 1 capital 10.7 8.5 8.0

-Total capital 12.4 10.5 10.0
+Total capital 12.3 10.5 10.0

 Tier 1 leverage 9.4 4.0 5.0